Zechiax/Modrinth.Net/README.md

 // This will create a query that looks like this:
 // (category:adventure OR category:magic) AND version:1.19.4
+// Basically it will search for projects that have the category "adventure" or "magic" on Minecraft version 1.19.4

 // Then you can pass the FacetCollection to the SearchAsync method var search = await _client.Project.SearchAsync("", facets: facets);